 - Negative User Highlights

-So, as I see it, Wave is a cloud-based payroll and accounting software that caters specifically to small businesses.
-I appreciate that it has a lot to offer, including automatic payroll calculations, direct deposit, tax form preparation and filing, and employee self-service portals, to name just a few.
-And the best part is that it’s all free for up to 10 users.
+Let’s talk about Wave, a cloud-based payroll and accounting software that caters specifically to small businesses.
+I appreciate that it has a lot to offer, including automatic payroll calculations, direct deposit, tax form preparation and filing, and employee self-service portals, to name just a few — and the best part is that it’s all free for up to 10 users.

-However, while the software sticks true to its target audience of small businesses, I feel it misses out on some features that would be appreciated by a business of any size, such as time and attendance tracking perhaps.
-And while email customer support is always there, the lack of phone support makes me feel a bit eh.
-But majorly, the fact that Wave does not support all state tax forms makes me question the software’s accessibility for companies with employees in multiple states.
+However, I promised an honest Wave review, so I must also talk about its downsides.
+While the software sticks true to its target audience of small businesses, I feel it misses out on some features that would be appreciated by a business of any size, such as time and attendance tracking perhaps.
+And while email customer support is always there, the lack of phone support makes me feel a bit meh.
+But my biggest concern is the fact that Wave does not support all state tax forms, which makes me question the software’s usability for companies with employees in multiple states.

 - Free to use for invoicing and accounting